-How to arrange the coins
+How to arrange the coins on the carrom board?

 At the beginning of the game, the carrom men are always arranged in the center circle.
-The red queen in the center.
+The red queen is in the center.
 The coins must surround the queen in such a way that the white coins form a “Y” shape.
 Two arms of the “Y” aim directly towards the corner pockets.

 In each round, the players use the striker to knock these pieces into the board's pockets.
 The objective of the carrom game is to sink all of your carrom men, using the striker, in any of the pockets (called pocketing) before your opponent.
 Your turn continues for as long as you are pocketing your carrom men.